Roberto's Taco Shop: History

 The chain also expanded to Miami.
 In May 1999, a location opened in the Miami-area city of Hialeah, Florida.
 Roberto Robledo died a month later.
 At the time, Roberto's had 60 locations, including 30 in San Diego County and 30 in Nevada and Miami.
 In 2007, the chain expanded to several California communities, including Encinitas, Leucadia, Mission Valley, and Solana Beach.
 The Miami locations closed in 2009, as they were considered too far out to manage.
 In 2011, Roberto's had plans to expand into Orange and Imperial County in California.
 As of 2014, there were 48 Roberto's locations in and near Las Vegas, including a location in Mesquite, Nevada.
 In 2016, Roberto's opened its first northern Nevada location, in Reno.
 The Robledo family had first considered a Reno location five years earlier, after getting frequent emails from customers requesting a location there.

 Dolores Robledo died in July 2020, after a brief illness.
 At the time, the chain had 77 locations, with more than 50 in southern Nevada.
 In August 2020, Roberto's opened a restaurant in Sparks, Nevada, marking its third location in northern Nevada.
 Within two years, the chain had also opened a location in Texas.

 Various robberies have occurred at Roberto's locations, both in California and Nevada.
 Most locations operate 24 hours a day, every day of the year.
 In Las Vegas, the restaurants are especially popular among late-night partiers.

+In April 2026, Reynaldo Robledo, CEO of Roberto's Taco Shop, triggered widespread public controversy and boycott calls after his support for Donald Trump, federal immigration enforcement, and the MAGA movement gained public attention.
+The backlash centered on the stark divide between his conservative political stance and the brand's identity as a Latino-founded business serving diverse communities.